willfurnass/sheffield_hpc/troubleshooting.rst

 Troubleshooting
 ===============
-In this section, we'll discuss some tips for solving problems with iceberg.
-It is suggested that you work through some of the ideas here before contacting the service desk for assistance.
+In this section, we'll discuss some tips for solving problems with ShARC and Iceberg.
+It is suggested that you work through some of the ideas here before contacting the CiCS helpdesk for assistance.

 Frequently Asked Questions
 ``````````````````````````